ziyyy101/FizzBuzz/README.md

 programmers will often be working in the same remote repository.
 So when one programmer pushes their changes, everyone else needs a way to update their local copies to reflect these changes.
 Git provides a command for just that!

 You can use `git pull` to get the latest changes from the remote repository.

-Note: you have to be careful though, because if you have local changes to the same files, then there could be conflicting changes which will need to be resolved.
-We'll talk more about that complication later — but just know that since such conflicts can so easily arise git has ways to help you resolve such conflicts without too much difficulty.
+>Note: you have to be careful though, because if you have local changes to the same files, then there could be conflicting changes which will need to be resolved.
+We'll talk more about that complication later — but just know that since such conflicts can so easily arise git has ways to help you resolve conflicts without too much difficulty.

 To get your first experience with `git pull`, you can make a quick change to one of the files in your Fizz Buzz repository on GitHub.